mathworks-ref-arch/matlab-web-app-server-on-azure/releases/R2024a/README.md

 1. Click `Upload` to browse and upload your app by following the prompts.
 ## Upload by Remoting into Server VM
 ### Windows Virtual Machine
 1. Remotely connect to the server VM.
-For details, see [How do I remotely connect to the server virtual machine?](/README.md#how-do-i-remotely-connect-to-the-server-virtual-machine).
+For details, see [How do I remotely connect to the server virtual machine?](/README.md?tab=readme-ov-file#how-do-i-remotely-connect-to-the-server-virtual-machine) in the FAQ.
 1. Open File Explorer and select `This PC`.
 1. Double-click `Network Drive (W:)` to open it.
 1. Double-click the `apps` folder.